Channels

 How Agents Participate

 When you send a message in a channel, agents added as members can respond.
 You can mention a specific agent using @agent-name to direct your message to that agent.
-The mention autocomplete shows all agents and users in the channel.
+The mention autocomplete shows agents and users in the channel.

 Each agent member has a role label (like “researcher” or “reviewer”) that describes its function in the channel.
 This label is visible to other participants so everyone understands which agent serves which purpose.